 The early 1900s brought coal mining to the area.

 Today there is still mining, but much of the old mining fields have become Coal Creek OHV and Windrock ATV areas, popular with off road vehicle owners.
-The Devils Triangle has also brought some life back to this backwoods section of Tennessee.
+The Devils Triangle touring destination has also brought some life back to this backwoods section of Tennessee.

 In 1942 the U. S. Government bought vast areas of land to the south of Oliver Springs as part of the Manhattan Project and development of the atomic bomb.
 Oliver Springs became dependent on government employment.
 By the 1990s this supporting industry scaled back and left the local economy in shambles.